Aliases for LILRA3 Gene

 GeneCards Summary for LILRA3 Gene

 LILRA3 (Leukocyte Immunoglobulin Like Receptor A3) is a Protein Coding gene.
-Among its related pathways are Immune System and Osteoclast differentiation.
+Diseases associated with LILRA3 include Lethal Midline Granuloma.
+Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 GO annotations related to this gene include receptor activity and antigen binding.

 UniProtKB/Swiss-Prot for LILRA3 Gene